Course Overview

 - Disaster preparedness from hurricanes, tsunami’s, earthquakes

-- Ert and first responders network to prevent any man-made disaster
+- ERT and first responders network to prevent any man-made disaster

 - Smart mediation amongst public health care centres, govt hospitals by use of wearables, personal health monitoring devices